medusajs/examples/localization-contentful/README.md

 Learn more about retrieving these variables in the [tutorial](https://docs.medusajs.com/resources/integrations/guides/contentful#add-environment-variables)

 5\.
+If the default locale in your Contentful space is different than `en-US`, change it in `medusa-config.ts`.

+6\.
 Install dependencies:

 ```bash
 yarn # or npm install
 ```

-6\.
+7\.
 Setup and seed the database:

 ```bash
 npx medusa db:setup
 yarn seed # or npm run seed
 ```

-7\.
+8\.
 Start the Medusa application:

 ```bash
 yarn dev # or npm run dev